samikhalildev/MERNQuick/README.md

 In traditional web applications, the server usually renders the web page depending on the web request.
 In SPAs the whole application lives on a single web page that is sent from the server once I.e. the client only gets one HTML page from the server.

+## React
 React is where the magic of SPAs happens.
-We create components of UI's and render them on the page depending on the URL route.
+React allows us to create components of UI's and render them on the page depending on the URL route.

+#### Components:
-When the state of our app changes, React listens for these changes and changes the data on the page without interacting with the DOM API itself.
+A component is a React class that renders HTML.
+When the state changes, React listens for these changes and will automatically update the DOM.

+App.js is the meeting place for all React components.

+#### There are two ways of using data in React:
+- State: managed within the component (similar to variables declared inside a function).
+Use state when data needs to dynamic.
+- Props: short for properties, passed to a component (similar to a function parameter).
+Use props when data doesn't need to be dynamic.

 # Installation
 Make sure you have [NodeJS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/) installed.